-3.5 Novel speculation heuristics for parallel GDD library
+4.2 Novel speculation heuristics for parallel GDD library

 This research presents another opportunity to attempt to obtain the parallel scalability gains long hoped for by model checking researchers.
 The following techniques have not yet been explored, yet appear to present obvious opportunities for performance enhancement through parallelism.
+Rapid progress in this area is less likely due to my lack of familiarity with any locally available massively parallel computing platforms.
 Note that these descriptions below are merely summaries of the most important parts, made necessarily brief due to the impending deadlines, and in no way illustrate the full extent of my thinking on this subject.
-The first three speculative techniques relate to library-level parallelism and could be implemented with the TeDDy library, while the final technique relates more specifically to saturation-based algorithms, especially for the purpose of state-space exploration.
+These three speculative techniques relate to library-level parallelism and could become performance improvements within the TeDDy library.
 Fundamental library operations on DDs involve traversals of homologous parts of each DD input involved in the operation.
 Taking the union, for example, of A and B involves coordinated traversal of homologous parts of A and B, invoking the union operation on homologous children (and further descendants) of A and B. A primary problem with the 'distribution by level' parallelism scheme described in Section 2.5.1 is that traversal requests sent from the processor holding a parent node to the processor holding the child nodes of that parent all arrive together, presenting plenty of work to the processor holding the child nodes, but not to any other processors, limiting the spread of parallel activity.
 These first three techniques speculatively initiate parallel activity at lower levels.

-3.5.1 Forward speculation
+4.2.1 Forward speculation

 As can be understood from the union() algorithm in Section 2.1.2, the choice of which descendants of A and B are to be combined in a nested union() operations cannot be reliably determined a priori.
 Forward speculation chooses some remote descendants of A and B based on information cached with A and B, possibly including a list of 'preferred' descendants, and always at a specific level.
-Thus, the union() function applied to A and B will speculatively invoke union() function applied to some pairs of various remote descendants of B, potentially producing results which will be used in the construction of union(A, B).
+Thus, the union() function applied to A and B will speculatively invoke union() function applied to some pairs of various remote descendants of A with various remote descendants of B, potentially producing results which will be used in the construction of union(A, B).
 In the case where the level of chosen descendants actually has very few descendants of A and/or B, this method is more likely to produce useful speedup.

-3.5.2 Reverse speculation
+4.2.2 Reverse speculation

 Without speculation, (at lower levels of DD) union(A, B) is calculated only if it is a necessary part of a higher-level union() operation where A and B are homologous components of operands in the higher-level union() operation.
 Reverse speculation speculatively calculates union(A, B) based on information cached with A and B, possibly including information about the sequence of labels on paths which lead to A and to B. Such information might be stored in compressed form as a signature.
-Thus, when a higher-level union() is requested, a speculative calculation of union(A, B) may be launched if a signature of a path leading to A matches a signature of a path leading to B. This technique seems more likely to produce a useful speedup in cases where there are few paths leading to A and/or to B, allowing for efficient search for matching path signatures.
+Thus, when a higher-level union() is requested, a speculative calculation of union(A,B) may be launched if a signature of a path leading to A matches a signature of a path leading to B. This technique seems more likely to produce a useful speedup in cases where there are few paths leading to A and/or to B, allowing for efficient search for matching path signatures.